Testing

 Skipped: 0 (0.00%)

-And you could run a single test from a file by providing its fully qualified ID like this:
+And you can run a single test from a file by providing its fully qualified ID like this:

 Testing Time: 0.66s